Bloc/base-frontend-project/README.md

 The `pages` directory is where you should keep application layouts.
 That is, these are full pages where you'll put a base HTML structure that might hold a `ui-view` or another dynamic block of HTML based on differing routes, app states, etc.

 Templates are partials, or smaller sets of HTML that will be populated into the pages.
-The distinction is similar to the differene between `index.html` and the HTML files in the `templates` directory in Bloc Jams.
+The distinction is similar to the difference between `index.html` and the HTML files in the `templates` directory in Bloc Jams.

 ## Grunt plugins